 Causes of Anxiety From Mastocytosis

 Most anxiety from mastocytosis is related to either attacks of systemic mastocytosis or simply living with the condition (such as in the case of cutaneous mastocytosis).
 In general, however, mastocytosis doesn't cause anxiety as a symptom.
 Rather, anxiety develops because living with the symptoms is difficult.

-That's why you can start with my free anxiety test to simply learn what you can do to control your anxiety.
+That's why you can start with my free 7-minute anxiety test to simply learn what you can do to control your anxiety.
 You should also speak with your doctor about medications to limit the symptoms so that you can ultimately control the severity of the disorder.